Understanding How RAID Storage Works (Part 2)

 Standard RAID configurations such as these are referred to as levels.
 There were five levels originally created, but many more variations have evolved, notably several nested levels and many non-standard levels (mostly proprietary).
 Already we have seen RAID levels expand from RAID 0 all the way to RAID 51 (and beyond).
 Different levels have different types of redundancy, and a trade-off usually has to be made between fault tolerance and performance, depending on the application.
 For example some basic levels include:

-RAID 0 – Often called ‘striping’ and is the most basic RAID level.
+Often called ‘striping’ and is the most basic RAID level.
 Offers no redundancy but excellent performance.
 Data is striped across at least two disks and with every disk added, read/write performance and storage capacity is increased over a single drive.

-RAID 1 – This level is also called ‘mirroring’, which (as the name suggests) mirrors the same data across two disks - providing the lowest level of RAID redundancy.
+This level is also called ‘mirroring’, which (as the name suggests) mirrors the same data across two disks - providing the lowest level of RAID redundancy.
 This level offers up to double the read performance over a single drive, but no increase in write speed.
 Stored data is always accessible as long as one disk is still working.

-RAID 5 – This is a common configuration that offers a decent compromise between security and performance.
+This is a common configuration that offers a decent compromise between security and performance.
 It requires at least three disks and provides a gain in read speeds but no increase in write performance.
 RAID 5 introduces ‘parity’ to the array, which takes up the space of one disk in total.
 This level can tolerate one disk failure.

-RAID 6 – This takes the concept of RAID 5 further – a minimum of four disks are required and dual-parity is introduced, meaning data can be recreated even if two disks fail within the array.
+This takes the concept of RAID 5 further – a minimum of four disks are required and dual-parity is introduced, meaning data can be recreated even if two disks fail within the array.

 Modern RAID arrays

-Nowadays there are many different ways to get more out of your RAID system.
+Nowadays, there are many different ways to get more out of your RAID system.
 However, given the highly complicated and technical nature of modern arrays (and how they can be utilized with other complex systems for significant efficiency and cost benefits, such as virtualization), it is not uncommon for one of these technologies to suffer a fault.
 When this happens, due to the interconnectivity of multiple systems this can potentially cause significant data loss, which can cost businesses millions in downtime.

 Modern RAID arrays can also utilize multiple file systems, like BTRFS or ZFS at hardware level, with NTFS or HFS layered over the top for application support via virtualization.

-Challenges for data recovery
+Challenges for RAID data recovery

 As you may have gathered by now, RAID arrays are highly complex.
 This is often intensified within enterprise IT infrastructures, as RAID systems are used mostly for business critical applications; where availability and efficiency are crucial factors.
 What’s more, add-on technologies like virtualization or database applications can spell disaster for a business if the system was to fail.